 Muscle Weakness and Atrophy

-Cushing's syndrome disrupts the delicate balance of hormones in a dog's body, leading to a cascade of physiological changes that can impact muscle function.
+Cushing's syndrome disrupts the delicate balance of hormones in a dog's body, leading to a cascade of physiological changes that can impact dog's muscles function.
 One of the most noticeable effects is muscle weakness and atrophy in older dogs, particularly in the hind limbs.
+Muscle weakness may cause the animal to gain a pot belly.Â

 The excessive levels of cortisol circulating in the dog's bloodstream can lead to protein breakdown and inhibit protein synthesis, resulting in muscle wasting and weakness.
-As a result, dogs with Cushing's syndrome may exhibit difficulty standing up, climbing stairs, or performing activities that require strength and coordination.
+As a result, dogs with Cushing's syndrome may exhibit difficulty standing up, climbing stairs, or performing activities that require strength and coordination.Â

 Moreover, the loss of muscle mass in the back of most dogs' hind legs can contribute to instability and imbalance, further impairing mobility and predisposing dogs to injuries.
 It's essential for pet owners to observe any signs of muscle wasting, weakness, or atrophy in their dogs' hind limbs and seek veterinary attention promptly to address these issues.